DiamondLightSource/python-dlstbx/doc/zocalo/mimas.md

 `DLSMimas` service.

-This first constructs a `dlstbx.mimas.MimasScenario` which contains all the information that mimas requires to determine what processing to do for the given data collection.
+This first constructs a `dlstbx.mimas.MimasScenario` which contains all the information that mimas requires to determine what processing to do for the given data collection (e.g. event, beamline, visit, space group, unit cell, detector type, etc.).
-This scenario is then provided to the function `dlstbx.mimas.core.run()`, which returns a list of tasks to run.
+This scenario is then provided to the function `dlstbx.mimas.handle_scenario()`, which returns a list of tasks to run.
 A task is either an instance of `dlstbx.mimas.MimasRecipeInvocation` or `dlstbx.mimas.MimasISPyBJobInvocation`.
 The former are recipes that are to be triggered directly, by sending to the `processing_recipe`